Updated on: 11/20/2019

 - Seek out any potential witnesses to the crash and get their version of the crash, as well as their contact information.

 - If possible, it is a good idea to take pictures of the area you were hit.

 - Identify any traffic cameras or surveillance that might assist police officers in finding the driver who hit you.

 If you are the victim of a serious car crash, and particularly a hit-and-run incident, you may be confused, upset and at a loss for what to do next.
 In many cases, the driver who hit you is never identified, and the ensuing legal process can be a headache.

 The circumstances in each case are different, but generally hit-and-run victims can file a claim against their own insurance company, depending on the type of insurance coverage.
 Crashes caused by hit-and-run drivers — sometimes referred to as “Phantom Vehicles” — will typically be covered by Uninsured Motorist Coverage.
 If you carry UM coverage, the insurance company will be responsible for paying your medical bills, loss wages and pain and suffering.

 The Washington State Crime Victims Compensation Program may be able to help you cover some of your medical expenses as well.

 Consulting with a qualified car accident attorney with a strong track record representing hit-and-run victims is highly recommended.
 Hiring the right attorney can make all the difference in the outcome of your case.

-Attorney Chris Davis of Davis Law Group, P.S., has years of experience handling hit-and-run claims and has successfully negotiated settlements for his clients.
+Award-winning personal injury attorney Chris Davis of Davis Law Group, P.S., has years of experience handling hit-and-run claims and has successfully negotiated settlements for his clients.
 Though no amount of money will ever make up for the damages sustained in these serious accidents, Mr. Davis can help you navigate the complex and stressful nature of these situations and help you get what you deserve.

 Image Source: Washington State Patrol